lispysnake/website/content/the-last-peacekeeper.md

 {{<page_content image="/tlp/ship" caption="A space-faring vessel">}}

-### Coming Soon...
+### Coming Soon (TM) ...

 We'll have more to share on the game as we near our tech demo.
-For now, if you'd like to support The Last Peacekeeper - you can purchase a license to it and all our future 2D games via our Game Raiser campaign.
+For now, if you'd like to support The Last Peacekeeper - you can purchase a license to it and all our future games via our Game Raiser campaign.

 {{<paypal_2d_game>}}